nudoru/React-Starter-2-app/README.md

 https://medium.com/@andyccs/webpack-and-docker-for-development-and-deployment-ae0e73243db4#.dmfqhhbyk
 http://jdlm.info/articles/2016/03/06/lessons-building-node-app-docker.html#the-nodemodules-volume-trick

-- For development `docker-compose up` and open a browser to `http://0.0.0.0:3000`
+- For front end development `docker-compose -f docker-compose-dev.yml up` and open a browser to `http://0.0.0.0:3000`
-- To build for prod `docker-compose -f docker-compose-prod.yml up`
+- To build the front end for prod `docker-compose -f docker-compose-build.yml up`

 The `node_modules` folder contents will be installed to a dir inside the image so that it doesn't take up space on the host.